 After brainstorming some ideas utilizing a DSLR camera and a Raspberry Pi, we settled on creating an iOS app.
 An iPhone was a great solution because it incorporates a high quality camera with an always on cellular connection that facilitates uploading photos.

 2. How would guests access these pictures?

-The first step was to simplify the process for guests to identify themselves to photographers.
-We wanted to encourage them to take multiple photos, but knew that entering an e-mail address or PIN every time would deter them from taking more than one or two.
-After researching a number of options, we decided to have guests identify themselves by scanning a bracelet.
-When they entered the party, they would receive a bracelet with a custom QR code and register their e-mail address with a brand ambassador.
-Every time they took a photo, the photographer would scan their bracelet and the photo would be immediately added to a personalized online photo album that was accessible on their phone.
+We wanted to encourage guests to take multiple photos, but knew that entering an e-mail address or PIN every time would quickly get old.
+After researching a number of options, we decided to have guests identify themselves by scanning a QR code.
+When they entered the party, they would be given a bracelet with a unique QR code and register their e-mail address with a brand ambassador.
+Every time they took a photo, a photographer would scan their bracelet with the app and the photo would be immediately uploaded to a personalized online album that was accessible through a mobile web site.

 With our technology stack all set, I began exploring user flows.
-Having to consider both the needs of the guests and the photographer, I considered the steps that were necessary for a complete photo session: scanning a guest’s bracelet; taking a photo/triggering a remote camera; and uploading photos.
+Keeping in mind both the needs of the guests and the photographer, I considered the steps that were necessary for a complete photo session: scanning a guest’s bracelet; taking a photo/triggering a remote camera; and uploading photos.

 A seemingly simple set of steps grew increasingly complex once they were applied to the realities of the event.
 For each of the three installations, I determined the proper order of events, creating different flows that encompassed the unique demands of each installation (options for multiple photos, scenarios where separate people handled bracelet scanning and photography, remote triggering), but also the needs of our guests (being able to scan their bracelet before or after taking a picture, adding multiple guests).

 It quickly became apparent that a rigid user flow wasn’t going to be successful.
 Without the ability to simulate a 250 person party, I determined what permutations of these steps would be most likely to occur.